Investing Strategy Research

 Financing Cash Flow

 Financing cash flow tells you how much money the company makes in the financial markets.
-It can also tell you how much money the company loses or makes by servicing loans and debts.
+It can also tell you how much money the company earns or loses from servicing loans and debts.

 • Criteria: If this is high, it might mean financiers see it as high risk.